octavio-navarro/TC3002B/Readme.md

 ![Types of papers](images/types_of_scientific_paper.png)

+# Getting Started

+here are many ways in which a research project can begin.
+It may be that a conversation with a colleague suggested interesting questions to pursue, or that your general interest in a topic was crystallized into a specific investigation by something learnt in a seminar, or that enrollment in a research degree forced you to identify a problem to work on.
+Then definite aims are stated; theories are developed or exper- iments are undertaken; and the outcomes are written up.

+A perspective on research is that it is the process that leads to papers and theses, because these represent our store of accepted scientific knowledge.
+Another perspective is that it is about having impact; by creating new knowledge, successful research changes the practices and understandings of other scientists.
+Our work must be adopted in some way by others if it is to be of value.
+Thus another part of learning to be a scientist is coming to understand that publication is not an end in itself, but is part of an ongoing collaborative enterprise.

+## Research projects

+The origin of a research investigation is typically a moment of insight.
+This first step is a subjective one: to choose to explore ideas that seem likely to succeed, or are intriguing, or have the potential to lead to something new, or that contradict received wisdom.
+At the beginning, it isn’t possible to know whether the work is novel or will lead to valuable results; otherwise there would be no scope for research.
+The final outcome is an objective scientific report, but curiosity and guesswork are what establish research directions.

+At the beginning of a research program, then, you need to establish answers to two key questions:

+- First, what is the broad problem to be investigated?
+- Second, what are the specific initial activities to undertake and outcomes to pursue?

+Having clear short-term research goals gives shape to a research program.
+It also gives some insight into the elements of research: planning, reading, programming, testing, analysis, critical thinking, writing, and presentation.

+When developing a topic into a research question, it is helpful to explore what makes the topic interesting.
+Productive research is often driven by a strong motivating example, which also helps focus the activity towards useful goals.
+It can be easy to explore problems that are entirely hypothetical, but difficult to evaluate the effectiveness of any solutions.
+Sometimes it is necessary to make a conscious decision to explore questions where work can be done, rather than where we would like to work.

+The fact that a topic is in a fashionable area should be at most a minor consideration; the fashion may well have passed before the student has graduated.
+Some trends are profound shifts that have ongoing effects, such as the opportunities created by the Web for new technologies; others are gone almost before they arrive.
+While it isn’t necessarily obvious which category a new trend belongs in, a topic should not be investigated unless you are confident that it will continue to be relevant.

 # Structure of a research paper

 Scientific papers follow a standard structure that allows readers to quickly discover the main results, and then, if interested, to examine the supporting evidence.
 Many readers accept or reject conclusions based on a quick scan, not having time to read all the papers they see.
 A well-structured write-up accommodates this behaviour by having important statements as near the beginning as possible.
 You need to: